Lessons Learned from My Sickness – Part 5: The Blessing of a Loving Community

 He was able to meet and know many people who became true friends, caring brethren, and loyal fellow servants of Christ.

-I was greatly blessed by God to have experienced first hand what Paul had also went through.
+I was greatly blessed by God to have experienced first hand what Paul had also gone through.

 People I’ve known from past to present, from near and far, from familiar to intimate, made their loving presence known – when I was at my lowest moment!